 Gloriès is a renovated outdoor mall (2017) right next to the vintage Encants Market and the DHUB Museum.
 It has 89 shops and 39 restaurants including Carrefour, HEMA, FNAC, and Uniqlo.
 It also has a cinema and a beautiful and modern food court called El Mercat.
 Avinguda Diagonal, 208, 08018 Barcelona

-Diagonal Mar is indoor and by the sea and is considered one of the best shopping centers in Barcelona.
+Diagonal Mar Shopping Centre is indoor and by the sea and is considered one of the best shopping centers in Barcelona.
 Stores include Alcampo, Levis, Media Markt, Nike Store, and Sephora.
 It also has a cinema and an outdoor restaurant patio area with an impressive playground.
-It also has brand spanking new play area for kids called Mar de Jocs – it looks cool!
+It also has a brand-spanking-new play area for kids called Mar de Jocs – it looks cool!
 Avinguda Diagonal, 3, 08019 Barcelona

-Las Arenas is one of the most picturesque shopping centres in Barcelona.
+Las Arenas Shopping Centre is one of the most picturesque shopping centres in Barcelona.
 It’s a former bullring (bullfighting is banned here in Catalonia) in Plaça Espanya.
 It’s bound to give you some vertigo as its five levels high!
-Head to the rooftop for a spectacular 360º panoramic rooftop view of Barcelona.
-You get a really good view of the Montjuic Museum!
+The shop choices could use some improvement (there’s not even a Zara here), but you do have FNAC, Desigual, and the FC Barcelona shop.
+Head to the rooftop for a spectacular 360º panoramic view of Barcelona, including the Museu Nacional de Catalunya and Plaça Espanya.
 Gran Via de les Corts Catalanes, 373 – 385, 08015 Barcelona

-L’Illa Diagonal is the most upscale mall where you’ll find luxury shopping in Barcelona (although most is middle-of-the-road shops) There are 170 shops, and it feels spacious. but also has Garmin, Swatch, Tous, and Pedro del Hierro.
+L’Illa Diagonal Shopping Centre is the most upscale mall where you’ll find luxury shopping in Barcelona (although most are middle-of-the-road shops) There are 170 shops, and it feels spacious. but also has Garmin, Swatch, Tous, and Pedro del Hierro.
 It’s off Carrer Diagonal and is also the largest shopping center in Barcelona.
 Avinguda Diagonal, 557, 08029 Barcelona

 If you’re wondering what happened to Pedralbes Center, it closed in 2018.